 Child Health Research Seminars

 The Child Health Research Seminar series highlights the current and ongoing child health research from both Mount Sinai and visiting researchers.
 It is co-hosted by the Department of Pediatrics and the Mindich Child Health and Development Institute.
 The series consists of didactic seminars and practical workshops developed to appeal to researchers interested in research areas including diabetes, allergy/asthma, cardiovascular outcomes and neurodevelopmental diseases.
 There are other topics included that are applicable to all research including approaches for consortium-based research, the use of technology and apps to engage community based participatory research, and tools for generating figures to visualize research results.
-The Child Health Research Seminar series takes place most Tuesday's at noon during the spring and fall semesters.
+The Child Health Research Seminar series takes place alternate Tuesday's at noon during the spring and fall semesters.